Raadfxrd/Raadfxrd-portfolio/README.md

 **Dynamic GitHub Integration** - Automatically fetches and displays projects from GitHub with READMEs and images
 **Dark Mode Support** - Seamless theme switching with system preference detection
 **Blog System** - Content management powered by Nuxt Content
+**Built-in CMS** - Secure admin panel with MySQL database for managing blog posts and subscribers
 **Interactive UI** - Engaging animations and modal interactions
 **Lightning Fast** - Built with Nuxt 4 and Vite for optimal performance
 **Modern UI** - Tailwind CSS 4 with custom animations and transitions